 Regionally, water has been overdrafted in parts of the County of Sacramento since the 1940s.
 Significant groundwater overdraft problems have been identified in three areas of Sacramento County, including Elk Grove.
 Groundwater levels in Elk Grove were calculated in the spring of 1992 and were found to be 70 feet below the original level (SCGP 2003).
-Land subsidence can occur in areas where groundwater overdraft is present as a result of structural changes to soils from dewatering.
-Although the groundwater of Sacramento County has been historically overdrafted, there has been no reported land subsidence associated with groundwater withdrawal in the proposed SOIA Area or in any other geologically similar areas in California.
+As described and illustrated in the Sacramento County Water Agency's 2010 Urban Water Management Plan, intensive groundwater extraction from the Central Basin, where the SOIA Area is located, over the past 60 years (with periods of stabilization and mild recovery) has resulted in a general lowering of groundwater elevations near the center of the basin away from the sources of recharge.
+Although land subsidence can occur in areas where groundwater overdraft is present as a result of structural changes to soils from dewatering, there has been no reported land subsidence associated with groundwater withdrawal in the proposed SOIA Area or in any other geologically similar areas in California.
+Further, according to the Department of Water Resources Bulletin 118 (DWR 2004), the groundwater basin is not adjudicated or considered to be in overdraft.
+The groundwater basin's Bulletin 118-status has not been modified as of the writing of this document.